 St. Paul Cathedral, a gem in the fortified city of Mdina

 Dating back to the 17th century, this church is dedicated to St. Paul, believed to have been shipwrecked on the island in 60AD and laid the foundations for Christianity here.
-It was built on the remains of a Norman cathedral dates back to the medieval time that was destroyed by an earthquake in 1693.
+It was built on the remains of a Norman cathedral that dates back to medieval time that was destroyed by an earthquake in 1693.
 The Maltese architect Lorenzo Gafà was entrusted with the plan to rebuild the church that was completed and consecrated in 1703.

 Many of the furnishings and decorations of the old cathedral were reused for the new one: this is the case of the baptismal font, dating from the 15th century; the 16th century portal and of the paintings by Mattia Preti, among which his famous Conversion of Saint Paul stands behind the main altar.
 The Cathedral is the metaphoric mother of all Maltese churches, and it is also the seat of the Maltese archbishop.

 Let’s go to discover the Cathedral of Mdina

 1) The external facade

 The church has a well-proportioned facade with three bays on two stories crowned by a triangular pediment.
 It has two belfries with five bells and two clocks, one showing the time and the other showing the day and month, both date back to 1888.
 Over the main door, you can notice three arms: one of bishop Cocco Palmeri, one of Grandmaster Perellos and one of Malta.